MichaelHelgesen/100daysofcode/R3Log.md

 * Added entries to the dictionary.
 Solved advanced challenges using my own dictionary!
 Cool!

-_Evening (-):_
+_Evening (21.00 - 23.00):_

-**Total:** 3.5 h
+**Total:** 5.5 h

 **Thoughts:** I am so glad I decided to take this basic course again.
 There is just so many things I understand better now.
 At this point in the course, the challenges are getting more advanced.
 Today I got stuck on a array problem.
 But I managed to solve it by reading my own dictionary.
 How cool is that!
 That means that I probably understood it when I wrote the entry, and that I managed to explain it good enough so that I understood it when reading it.
+But got to keep the ego down and code on.

+I finished the second part of the challenge pretty easy.
+I spent time trying to figure out if I could refactor it.
+I did come up with another solution, but it actually required more code than the original.

 ### D11 #100DaysOfCode - 11.5.18